ymin/launcuke/README.md

 # Launcuke

+Forked from https://github.com/simcap/multicuke and changed the reports root folder.

 Run your cucumber test and generate a index html page to show all reports by feature.

 ## Installation